 - ¼ cup currants or dried cranberries

 - ½ cup toasted slivered almonds or pumpkin seeds

 - ¼ cup vinegar (white wine vinegar or cider vinegar)

 - 1 tsp.
 Crosby’s Fancy Molasses

 - ½ tsp. turmeric

 - ¼ tsp. cinnamon

 - Combine wild rice in a pot with 4 cups of water.
 Bring to a boil, reduce heat and cover.
 Cook until tender then drain.

-- Combine barley with 3 cups water in a heavy pot.
+- In another pot, combine barley with 3 cups water.
 Bring to a boil, cover and simmer until tender (but still chewy), about 40 minutes.
 Add more water during cooking, if necessary.